Nino (2025 film): Production

 Loquès's full-length directorial debut, the film was shot in fall 2024 in Paris.

-Distribution
+Release

 The film premiered in the Critics' Week program at the 2025 Cannes Film Festival, where Pellerin won the Louis Roederer Foundation Rising Star Award.

 It was screened in the Platform Prize program at the 2025 Toronto International Film Festival on 7 September 2025.

 The film competed in the 'Progressive Cinema Competition - Visions for the World of Tomorrow' section of the 20th Rome Film Festival in October 2025.

 Critical response

 Allan Hunter of Screen Daily wrote that "Nino is not a film that tugs at the heartstrings.
 It is quietly observant, encouraging a feeling of intimacy through extensive use of close-ups and the comforting anonymity to be found in a big city.
 Exposing Nino to friends, family and the wisdom of strangers (including a brief cameo from Mathieu Almaric) gently leads him down a path towards choosing life.
 Pellerin successfully inhabits Nino's diffidence and reserve, but his modest smiles and fond looks effectively convey how the character gradually warms up."

 For Cineuropa, Fabien Lemercier wrote that "naturally moving, the film nevertheless successfully combines lightness, tenderness and humour with the dramatic heart of its subject, allowing the director to explore in small ways the difficulties (inherent in the modern world) of expressing, feeling, really looking at others, opening the window to free one's emotions and share them."